cathyxlyl/Snake/README.md

 # Snake
-The first version of a simple snake game, cooperating with zhaodedong.
+The first version of a simple snake game.